Getting started

 Deep dive

-by default appends the different platform suffixes to the npm package name as the package name for the different platform binary distribution.
-Using npm scope will reduce the case of package name was taken.
+by default napi will append the different platform suffixes to the npm package name as the package name for the different platform binary distributions.
+Using npm scope will help reduce the chance that the package name was already taken.

 For example if you want publish package @cool/core